johann-solo/oliveandmango.github.io/site/content/blog/2018-01-09-maple-pecan-cinnamon-rolls.md

 5. Stir the mixture well before serving and serve with a dusting of grated nutmeg and over ice.
 <br>

-Recipe for the basic rolls adapted by thekitchn
+Recipe for the basic rolls adapted from _The Kitchn_

 <br>
 ![Maple Pecan Cinnamon Rolls](/images/uploads/2018_01_09_maple_pecan_cinnamon_rolls_15.jpg)